 The OSCE’s decisions are reached by consensus, i.e. with the approval of all participating States, and are not legally binding.
-The OSCE has regained significance as an important dialogue platform in recent years.
-Beyond its participating States, the OSCE conducts a dialogue with partner countries in the southern Mediterranean region (Algeria, Egypt, Israel, Morocco, Tunisia and Jordan) and with Asian partner countries (Japan, South Korea Thailand and Afghanistan), as well as Australia.
+Beyond its participating States, the OSCE conducts dialogues with partner countries in the Mediterranean region (Algeria, Egypt, Israel, Morocco, Tunisia and Jordan) and with Asian partner countries (Japan, South Korea, Thailand and Afghanistan), as well as Australia.
 These cooperation partners also attend meetings of the OSCE bodies.

 Objectives of the OSCE